Ilumirnau/SpinSpin-decoherence/README.md

 ## Spin-spin decoherence
 This code simulates the dynamics of a closed spin chain using the Bethe ansatz for an XXX chain model.
 There is a figure of merit comparing the simulations for different implementations of the algorithms.
-The times are ordered like the legend of the figure `final_plot.png`
+The times are ordered like the legend of the figure `final_plot.png`.
+Two of the Python files are named as the algorithm they implement, and the `final_plot.py` one combines the implementation of both to obtain the figure of merit.
 ### Experiment
 The simulated experiment is the spin echo experiment.
 The observable is the $x$ component of the magnetization of the rotated spin.
 ### Algorithm